About the Appraiser

 Fields of Appraisal Expertise Include:

-- American, British and European Paintings, Furniture, Porcelains and Decorative Art
+- American, English and European Furniture, Porcelains and Decorative Art

 - Modern and Contemporary Art